 Mules work either a day shift or night shift with each shift lasting up to 8 hours in the winter or 7 in the summer but there is a mandatory rest time between each tour they pull.
 And, if the temperature reaches 95 degrees Fahrenheit, the drivers take the mules in.

 Sure, mules work hard – but they’re also part of the family; their career even comes with great healthcare and vacation packages.
 Tour mules are seen by a farrier (a hoof specialist) at least once a week and a vet at least once every three months (more frequently if needed).
-Plus, each Royal Carriages mule receives three months of vacation a year on a 30-acre farm in the Mississippi country side.

 The SPCA dictates the laws surrounding working mules and those laws are heavily enforced by the city’s transportation board.